 There are of course different ways of how you can set this whole thing up, but I believe setup like this applies to a lot of producers - meaning having an external audio interface and XLR mic connected to it, as opposed to a USB mic, that is more commonly used by podcasters who don't need external audio interface for music production.
 Anyway, I won't run into much detail regarding the hardware, I'll maybe just pinpoint that I am a PC user, so I, unfortunately, cannot guarantee that this will work for Mac-based users too.

 Now, assuming you have all the hardware needed at your disposal (and connected to your PC), let's start with the software part.
-All the software you need is completely free of charge and setting up your machine for recording or streaming is fairly simple and straightforward, however, there are some specific issues that need to be addressed first in order get everything working well.
+All the software you need is completely free of charge and setting up your machine for recording or streaming is fairly simple and straightforward (when you already know how to do it).
+However, there are some specific issues that need to be addressed first in order to get everything working well.

 - OBS Studio (a.k.a. the recording/streaming software, completely for free)

 - DAW of your choice (FL Studio in my case)